cnizzardini/cakephp-swagger-bake-demo/README.md

 ```

 Configure the application for database access using `config/.env` or `config/app_local.php`, then run
 migrations to build/seed your database.
+The default in `config/app.php` will work with sqlite3.

 ```console
 bin/cake migrations migrate -p Sakila